#

 A Human Risk Prevention Platform works by collecting and analyzing a wide array of data to build a clear picture of risk.
 It continuously monitors signals from multiple sources, including employee behavior, identity and access management systems, and real-time threat intelligence.
 Using AI, the platform identifies patterns and risky actions, calculating the likelihood that a specific individual might cause a security incident.
 It then provides tools for targeted intervention, such as realistic phishing simulations that help people practice spotting threats in a safe environment.
 This allows security teams to move from generic, one-size-fits-all training to personalized guidance based on an individual's specific risk profile.

-Beyond Awareness Training: The Shift to Prevention
+Moving Beyond Awareness Training to Active Prevention

 For decades, the primary tool for addressing human risk was Security Awareness Training (SAT).
 While well-intentioned, this approach has a fundamental flaw: awareness does not always lead to secure behavior.
 Simply knowing about phishing doesn't guarantee an employee won't click a malicious link during a busy afternoon.
 A Human Risk Prevention Platform facilitates a critical shift from awareness to prevention.
 It focuses on driving measurable changes in behavior that demonstrably reduce risk.
 By using data to understand why people make risky decisions, organizations can move beyond compliance-based training and build a resilient security culture where employees become an active line of defense.